 As you get older, you’re more likely to develop back problems.
 And sometimes, it can be tricky to uncover what’s causing your symptoms.
 The “shopping cart sign” is a clue that lumbar spinal stenosis might be behind your lower back trouble.

 What does a shopping cart have to do with back pain and lumbar spinal stenosis?
-“One of the interesting things about this particular type of spine problem is that we will often ask people if their pain is relieved by leaning forward,” said Dr. Robert Bina, MD, a neurosurgeon at Banner - University Medical Center Phoenix.
+“One of the interesting things about this particular type of spine problem is that we will often ask people if their pain is relieved by leaning forward,” said Dr. Robert Bina, MD, a neurosurgeon with Banner Brain & Spine.
 People often lean forward when they push a shopping cart.
 If this action alleviates their pain, it can help point doctors toward an accurate diagnosis.

 Lumbar spinal stenosis stems from arthritis in your spine.
 “Arthritis causes changes in the joints and discs in your lower back that make the spinal canal narrower,” Dr. Bina said.
 “It’s like build-up in a pipe.”
 The narrower spinal canal puts pressure on the nerves that lead to your legs and feet and can cause pain, numbness or weakness.

 Who is at risk for lumbar spinal stenosis?

 Age is a risk factor, so your likelihood of developing lumbar spinal stenosis increases as you get older.
 You’re also at higher risk if you smoke, are obese, have a family history of back problems, or use your back a lot as part of your job.